Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 He wasn’t handling it very well.
 In fact, he was handling it like a spoiled teenager.

-Well… almost.
+Well... almost.
 The difference was that, where a teenager would have found somebody else to blame and whined about how it wasn’t fair, Arés knew good and well that it *was* fair - generously merciful, in fact - and had therefore lapsed into sullen self-directed anger.

 Letting him tear himself apart over his own shortcomings wasn’t an option.
 Nor was letting him sour the mood of the party.